azar47/configure-ad/README.md

-# On-Premises Active Directory Deployment in Azure
+# Active Directory Deployment in Azure

 ## Project Summary
-This project demonstrates the deployment and configuration of an **on-premises Active Directory (AD)** environment within **Microsoft Azure Virtual Machines**.
+This project demonstrates the deployment and configuration of an **Active Directory** environment within **Microsoft Azure Virtual Machines**.
 The project shows how to set up a Domain Controller (DC), join a client VM to the domain, manage users and Organizational Units (OUs), and configure administrative and non-administrative accounts.

 **Environments and Technologies Used:**